MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ### Schedule a meeting ahead of the call (with Remote Assist HoloLens user only)

-Read about how to [join a Teams meeting here](https://support.office.com/article/join-a-meeting-in-teams-1613bb53-f3fa-431e-85a9-d6a91e3468c9), or [watch a tutorial video](https://support.office.com/article/Video-Manage-meetings-ba44d0fd-da3c-4541-a3eb-a868f5e2b137).
+Read about how to [join a Teams meeting here](https://support.office.com/article/join-a-meeting-in-teams-1613bb53-f3fa-431e-85a9-d6a91e3468c9), or [watch a tutorial video](https://support.office.com/article/join-a-teams-meeting-078e9868-f1aa-4414-8bb9-ee88e9236ee4?ui=en-US&rs=en-US&ad=US).

 ### Join a Teams meeting (with Remote Assist HoloLens user only)

-Read about how to [schedule a meeting here](https://support.office.com/article/Schedule-a-meeting-in-Teams-943507a9-8583-4c58-b5d2-8ec8265e04e5#ID0EAABAAA=Desktop), or [watch a tutorial video](https://support.office.com/article/join-a-teams-meeting-078e9868-f1aa-4414-8bb9-ee88e9236ee4?ui=en-US&rs=en-US&ad=US).
+Read about how to [schedule a meeting here](https://support.office.com/article/Schedule-a-meeting-in-Teams-943507a9-8583-4c58-b5d2-8ec8265e04e5#ID0EAABAAA=Desktop), or [watch a tutorial video](https://support.office.com/article/Video-Manage-meetings-ba44d0fd-da3c-4541-a3eb-a868f5e2b137).

-If the Remote Assist user has been invited to the meeting, they can log into Remote Assist and select **Join Meeting** at the bottom of the **Recent Contacts** page.
+If the Remote Assist HoloLens user has been invited to the meeting, they can log into Remote Assist and select **Join Meeting** at the bottom of the **Recent Contacts** page.

-If a Remote Assist user was not invited to the meeting, but you would like them to join the meeting: join the meeting, then select **Participants** panel from call controls, start typing their name, and call them.
+If a Remote Assist HoloLens user was not invited to the meeting, but you would like them to join the meeting: join the meeting, then select **Participants** panel from call controls, start typing their name, and call them.

 ## Adjust what you see